List of Tecmo games

-This is a list of video games developed and/or published by Koei Tecmo, one of their internal development houses, or the pre-merger companies Tecmo (formerly known as Tehkan) or Koei.
-Some games were only published by Tecmo or Koei in a specific region or for a specific platform; these games will only list the publisher relevant to this list (i.e. Tecmo or Koei) and will be notated appropriately.
+This is a list of video games developed and/or published by Tecmo, prior to its merger with Koei, released by Tecmo Koei under the Tecmo label or under its former name Tehkan.
+Some games were only published by Tecmo in a specific region or for a specific platform; these games will only list the publisher relevant to this list and will be notated appropriately.
 Also, many games have different release dates for different regions, platforms, or re-releases.
 For the purposes of simplicity, and to ensure easy automated sorting, only the earliest date will listed on this table.